BitcoinDesign/Guide/guide/transactions/introduction.md

 #### [Speeding Up / Canceling](#)

-While in the mempool — its possible to speed up the transaction or even cancel it.
+While in the mempool — it's possible to speed up the transaction or even cancel it.
 Not all transactions can do this — an option called "Replace by Fee" needs to be turned on before the transaction is broadcasted.

 ---